 "But I Like Drinking with Friends"

-Most kava bar groups end up doing exactly what they'd do at any other bar — pool, sports, conversation, hanging out.
-Just with a different cup in their hand.
+Most kava bar groups end up doing exactly what they would do at any other bar — pool, sports, conversation, hanging out — just with a different cup in their hand.

 "What If My Friends Don't Want to Try Kava?"

-That's why we have a full menu beyond traditional kava.
+Lowkey Kava offers a full menu beyond traditional kava so every visitor finds something to drink.
 Botanical teas, flavored shells, and extract drinks all hit different price points and flavor profiles.
-There's a drink at our bar for everyone — from "I want to taste the real thing" to "give me something fruity that just helps me unwind."
+The full menu has a drink for everyone — from "I want to taste the real thing" to "give me something fruity that just helps me unwind."

 The Bottom Line

-Alcohol is a centuries-old habit and most people will keep enjoying it.
-That's fine.
-But the idea that "going out" has to mean "drinking" is a cultural assumption, not a rule.
-Kava bars exist because more and more people want the social good without the social cost.
+Kava bars exist because more drinkers now want the social good of a bar without the calorie, sleep, and morning cost of alcohol.
+Alcohol is a centuries-old habit and most people will keep enjoying it, which is fine.
+The idea that "going out" has to mean "drinking" is a cultural assumption, not a rule.

 Try It This Week

 Open 7 AM to 2 AM, every day.
-Four happy hours daily.
+Three happy hours daily.
 404 S Military Trail, West Palm Beach.